 This is an archived version of this site.
 For the new active version, please click here.

-Training Course - A Introduction To Using QGIS In Biological Research, Glasgow, 30th - 31st March 2015
+Training Course - An Introduction To Using QGIS In Biological Research, Glasgow, 27th - 28th March 2017

-GIS In Ecology will be holding an introductory training course on using the free, open source GIS software QGIS (also known as Quantum GIS) in biological research in Glasgow on the 30th to 31st of March 2015.
-It will be taught by Dr. Colin D. MacLeod, the author of An Introduction To Using GIS In Marine Biology (Pictish Beast Publications).
+GIS In Ecology will be holding an introductory training course on using the free, open source GIS software QGIS (also known as Quantum GIS) in biological research in Glasgow on the 27th to 28th of March 2017.
+It will be taught by Dr Colin D. MacLeod, the author of GIS For Biologists: A Practical Introduction For Undergraduates (Pictish Beast Publications).
 It is aimed at those just starting to use QGIS in their research and who have little or no existing knowledge of this subject area and at existing users of commercial GIS software, such as ArcGIS, who wish to learn how to do GIS using this free GIS software.

 At the end of the course, all attendees will receive a certificate of attendance and completion.
 Each certificate is embossed with the GIS In Ecology official stamp to prevent its fraudulent reproduction.
 In addition, each certificate has its own unique identification number that we will record, along with your name, meaning that we can verify the authenticity of the certificates we issue (and the course you have completed) on request.

-To attend this course, you must bring your own laptop computer and have a working copy of QGIS 2.4 pre-installed on it.
-You can find information about how to get this software package by clicking here.
+To attend this course, you must bring your own laptop computer and have a working copy of QGIS 2.8 pre-installed on it.
+You can download this software package by clicking here, and you can find information about how to install it on the same link.

 Glasgow has great transport links and is within half a days travel by car or by fast train links from most cities in the UK.
 For example, it can be reached in as little as 4h 30mins from London by train.
 It can also be reached by direct flights from many European cities and the flight time is generally under four hours.